tobydriscoll/HampelOutliers.jl/README.md

 By default, the spread $S$ is the median absolute deviation (MAD) of the data, normalized by about 1.48 so that it becomes an unbiased estimator of the standard deviation for normally distributed values.

-For $t=0$, the Hampel filter is equivalent to the standard median filter.
-As $t$ increases, the Hampel filter becomes more tolerant of outliers or less "aggressive" about making replacements.
+For $t=0$, the Hampel filter is equivalent to the median filter.
+As $t$ increases, the Hampel filter becomes more tolerant of outliers.
 For example:

 ```julia-repl
 julia> using HampelOutliers, Statistics, StatsBase